z0nky/kurs_python/02_hackaton/rpg/README.md

 To play the game you are to write commands.
 They are usually highlighted in brackets for example:
 ```
 You arrived in small tavern.
-Here you can buy items, play dice for money or go adventuring.
-You can check your purse.
+You can check your purse, play dice or shop for items.
 What do you want to do? (dice/shop/purse)
 ```